jmarcgit/Windows-10-Docker/README.md

 Manual steps :

-1- Enable containers feature in Windows
+1- Enable the containers feature in Windows 10
   Start a PowerShell as Administrator
   Run : Enable-WindowsOptionalFeature -FeatureName containers -Online Reboot the system